 That said, there are some fundamental dissimilarities between the two.

 Kajabi allows you to create sell courses, memberships, and digital downloads.
-And has further macro-capabilities such as creating a full-fledged website for your business, blogging, and email market to your contact list.
+And has further macro-capabilities such as creating a full-fledged website for your business, a simple/complex sales page, blogging, and email market to your contact list.

 The main idea behind Kajabi is to have a platform where everything you need to create a successful online business is under one roof.
 It aims to replace ClickFunnels, WordPress, WooCommerce, MailChimp, Samcart, etc.

 Going with Kajabi saves time and money because you don’t need to purchase other services or learn new skills to cater to your business needs.

 On the flip side, Teachable is not an all-in-one platform.
 Instead, it puts its focus on helping you create engaging, helpful, and highly profitable online courses with its excellent sales funnel features.